2019 African Baseball Championship

 The 2019 African Baseball Championship was the fourth Africa Baseball Championship, after 1999, 2003, and 2007.
-The Championship was held from 1 May – 5 May 2019, at the Boksburg Baseball Club in Johannesburg, South Africa.
+The Championship was held from 1–5 May 2019 at the Boksburg Baseball Club in Johannesburg, South Africa.
+South Africa won the tournament.

 Seventeen national baseball teams in Africa were originally divided into four zones for the 2020 Olympics qualifiers.
-Ultimately, there were three regional qualifiers leading up to the 2019 African Baseball Championship, starting in March 2019 at the Labone Secondary School in Labone, a suburb of Accra, in Ghana with ones in Kenya and South Africa in April.
+Ultimately, three regional qualifiers were held leading up to the African championship, starting in March 2019 at the Labone Secondary School in Labone, a suburb of Accra, Ghana, as well as Kenya and South Africa in April.

-Burkina Faso competed in Zone West 1 against Team Ghana, Team Nigeria, Team Tunisia, and Team Cote d’Ivoire.
-In April 2019 at the first African West One pre-qualifier for the 2020 Olympics, Team Burkina Faso defeated Team Nigeria (13-3) and Team Ghana (14-4).
-Burkina Faso was the first team to qualify, followed by Nigeria, Kenya, Uganda, South Africa and Zimbabwe.
-Nigeria and Kenya withdrew before the Championship began.
-Burkina Faso lost in the semi-final in May to Team South Africa, 16-1.
+Burkina Faso competed in Zone West 1 against Ghana, Nigeria, Tunisia, and Cote d’Ivoire.
+In April at the first African West One pre-qualifier for the 2020 Olympics, Burkina Faso defeated Nigeria (13-3) and Ghana (14-4).
+Burkina Faso was the first team to qualify, followed by Nigeria, Kenya, Uganda, South Africa, and Zimbabwe.
+Nigeria and Kenya withdrew before the championship began.
+Burkina Faso lost in the semifinal in May to South Africa, 16–1.

+South African catcher Kyle Botha was named the most valuable player of the tournament.

-The winner of the 2019 African Baseball Championship, Team South Africa, advanced to the 2019 Europe-Africa Qualifier for the 2020 Olympics in Italy in September 2019 to face the top five teams from the 2019 European Baseball Championship.
+South Africa won the championship and advanced to the 2019 Europe-Africa Qualifier for the 2020 Olympics in Italy in September 2019 to face the top five teams from the 2019 European Baseball Championship.
+South Africa lost all five games in that tournament.